jose-elias-alvarez/null-ls.nvim/doc/MAIN.md

 which runs in response to a request matching the source's method, and a list of **filetypes**, which determines when the method is active.

-To see a list of active sources for the current buffer, use the command `:NullLsInfo`.
+To see a list of active sources for the current buffer in a human-readable format, use the command `:NullLsInfo`.

+You can also programatically get the same information using the Lua method `require("null-ls.info").get_active_sources()`, which returns a table where each key is a null-ls method (see below) and each value is a list containing the name of each active source.

 Sources must be
 **registered**, either by the user or by an integration, before they are active.